Watch our recent Social Welfare PhD Information Session for more information on the program.

 Application Process

-Like all PhD Program applicants, Standard track applicants are required to have completed a statistics course and 30-semester credits of social science courses prior to acceptance into the PhD program.
+Like all PhD Program applicants, Standard Track applicants are required to have completed a statistics course and 30-semester credits of social science courses prior to acceptance into the PhD program.
 Prospective students interested in the Standard track must apply to and be accepted by the PhD Program using the PhD application.

 See the PhD Application Page for admissions information and requirements.